remix-run/remix/docs/tutorials/jokes.md

 <docs-error>Note, deploying to fly with a sqlite database is going to cost a little bit of money: A couple bucks per month you have it running.</docs-error>

-💿 Before proceeding, you're going to need to to [install fly](https://fly.io/docs/hands-on/installing/) and [sign up for an account](https://fly.io/docs/hands-on/sign-up/).
+💿 Before proceeding, you're going to need to [install fly](https://fly.io/docs/hands-on/installing/) and [sign up for an account](https://fly.io/docs/hands-on/sign-up/).

 💿 Once you've done that, run this command from within your project directory: